MicrosoftDocs/sql-docs/docs/integration-services/ssis-quickstart-run-cmdline.md

 For more info about `DTExec.exe`, see [dtexec Utility](https://docs.microsoft.com/en-us/sql/integration-services/packages/dtexec-utility).

-## Steps
+## Run a package with dtexec

 If the folder that contains `DTExec.exe` is not in your `path` environment variable, you may have to use the `cd` command to change to its directory.
-For SQL Server 2017, this is typically `C:\Program Files (x86)\Microsoft SQL Server\140\DTS\Binn`.
+For SQL Server 2017, this folder is typically `C:\Program Files (x86)\Microsoft SQL Server\140\DTS\Binn`.

 With the parameter values used in the following example, the program runs the package in the specified folder path on the SSIS server - that is, the server that hosts the SSIS Catalog database (SSISDB).
 The `/Server` parameter provides the server name.
 The program connects as the current user with Windows Integrated Authentication.
 To use SQL Authentication, specify the `/User` and `Password` parameters with appropriate values.

 1. Open a Command Prompt window.

-2. Run `DTExec.exe` and provide values at least for the `ISServer` and the `Server` parameters, as shown in the following example.
+2. Run `DTExec.exe` and provide values at least for the `ISServer` and the `Server` parameters, as shown in the following example:

     ```cmd
     dtexec /ISServer "\SSISDB\Project1Folder\Integration Services Project1\Package.dtsx" /Server "localhost"